-Third course in the four quarter calculus sequence intended for students of Mathematics, the Physical Sciences, or Engineering.
-Focus on sequences and series and their applications: topics include two- and three- dimensional geometry: vectors and their applications, lines, planes, cylindrical and spherical coordinates: also vector-valued functions, their derivatives and integrals, and their applications to real world motion.
+Third course in the four quarter calculus sequence intended for students of mathematics, the physical sciences, or engineering.
+Topics include sequences and series, three-dimensional vectors and lines, planes, cylindrical and spherical coordinates; and vector valued functions and their derivatives, integrals, and applications.
 Credit not allowed for both MATH 212 and MATH& 153.
-Prerequisite: A grade of "C"or better in MATH& 152 (MATH 211).
+Prerequisite: A grade of "C" or better in MATH& 152 (MATH 211).
 [Q, SE]

-MATH 199 165 hours of clinical
+MATH 199 1 - 5 Credits 165 hours of clinical